rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * Who is the most interesting person on your team?
 * Who on the team is most likely to write a book?
 * Who on the team would you want by your side during a zombie apocalypse?
+* Who in your team/company would you like to swap jobs with for a day?
 * Why is Kiele the GOAT?
 * Would you rather have a fresh haircut but smell like garbage, or have a garbage haircut but smell fresh?
 * Would you rather have hands for feet or feet for hands?